 Emmerich Mager (Sound Designer) is a newly minted sound designer and audio engineer based in Chicago.
 Their recent credits include Black Bone (assisting the ever-brilliant Satya Chávez) and On My Terms, both at Definition Theatre.

-Andi Muriel (Poster Designer & Program Designer) is a Chicago-based actress, artist, and arts educator.
+Andi Muriel (Poster & Program Artist) is a Chicago-based actress, artist, and arts educator.
 They are a graduate from the University of Illinois at Chicago’s School of Theatre and Music, where they received their BFA in acting.
 Some recent Chicago credits include: Irina Prozorov in Sandbox Collective’s immersive production of Three Sisters, Cecily Cardew in Strawdog’s queer retelling of The Importance of Being Earnest, and Annie in Jeff Award-winning Motherhouse at Rivendell Theatre Ensemble, where she is a proud ensemble member.